BlockstreamResearch / bip-frost-dkg

 Motivation

 The FROST signature scheme [KG20, CKM21, BTZ21, CGRS23] enables t-of-n Schnorr threshold signatures, in which some threshold t of a group of n participants is required to produce a signature.
-FROST remains unforgeable as long as at most t-1 participants are compromised, and remains functional as long as t honest participants do not lose their secret key material.
+FROST remains unforgeable as long as at most t-1 participants are compromised and remain functional as long as t honest participants do not lose their secret key material.
 Notably, FROST can be made compatible with BIP340 Schnorr signatures and does not put any restrictions on the choice of t and n (as long as 1 <= t <= n).[^t-edge-cases]

 [^t-edge-cases]: While t = n and t = 1 are in principle supported, simpler alternatives are available in these cases.
-In the case t = n, using a dedicated n-of-n multi-signature scheme such as MuSig2 (see BIP327) instead of FROST avoids the need for an interactive DKG.
+In the case of t = n, using a dedicated n-of-n multi-signature scheme such as MuSig2 (see BIP327) instead of FROST avoids the need for an interactive DKG.
 The case t = 1 can be realized by letting one participant generate an ordinary BIP340 key pair and transmitting the key pair to every other participant, who can check its consistency and then simply use the ordinary BIP340 signing algorithm.
-Participants still need to ensure that they agree on key pair.
-A detailed specification is not in scope of this document.
+Participants still need to ensure that they agree on a key pair.
+A detailed specification is not in the scope of this document.

 As a result, threshold signatures increase both security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.
 Before being able to create signatures, the participants need to generate a shared threshold public key (representing the entire group with its t-of-n policy), together with n corresponding secret shares (held by the n participants) that allow to sign under the threshold public key.
 This key generation can, in principle, be performed by a trusted dealer who takes care of generating the threshold public key as well as all n secret shares, which are then distributed to the n participants via secure channels.
 However, the trusted dealer constitutes a single point of failure: a compromised dealer can forge signatures arbitrarily.

 An interactive distributed key generation (DKG) protocol session by all participants avoids the need for a trusted dealer.
 There exist a number of DKG protocols with different requirements and guarantees in the cryptographic literature.
-Most suitably for the use with FROST is the PedPop DKG protocol [KG20, CKM21, CGRS23] ("Pedersen DKG [Ped92, GJKR07 with proofs of possession"), which, like FROST, does not impose restrictions on the choice of t and n.
+Most suitable for the use with FROST is the PedPop DKG protocol [KG20, CKM21, CGRS23] ("Pedersen DKG [Ped92, GJKR07] with proofs of possession"), which, like FROST, does not impose restrictions on the choice of t and n.

 But similar to most DKG protocols in the literature, PedPop has strong requirements on the communication channels between participants, which make it difficult to deploy in practice: First, it assumes that participants have secure (i.e., authenticated and encrypted) channels between each other, which is necessary to avoid man-in-the-middle attacks and to ensure confidentiality of secret shares when delivering them to individual participants.
 Second, PedPop assumes that all participants have access to some external consensus or reliable broadcast mechanism that ensures they have an identical view of the protocol messages exchanged during DKG.
-This will in turn ensure that all participants eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key, but also whether the DKG has succeeded at all.
+This will, in turn, ensure that all participants eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key but also whether the DKG has succeeded at all.

 [^resharing-attack]: A very similar attack has been observed in the implementation of a resharing scheme [AS20, Section 3].

 To sum up, there is currently no description of PedPop that does not assume the availability of external secure channels and consensus and thus can be turned into a standalone implementation.
 To overcome these issues, we propose ChillDKG in this BIP.
 ChillDKG is a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and consensus and thus does not have external dependencies.
-This makes it easy to implement and deploy, and we provide detailed algorithmic specifications in form of Python code.
+This makes it easy to implement and deploy, and we provide detailed algorithmic specifications in the form of Python code.

 Design